Big Time Sensuality: Usage in media

-The video was later spoofed by British comedians French & Saunders, in a low budget fashion (i.e., on a greenscreen), and also plays on the name of Iceland, Björk's home country, with the store of the same name.
-A short scene of the video can be seen in the movie Vanilla Sky (2001) in a vision sequence Tom Cruise has.
+The video was later spoofed by British comedians French & Saunders, in a low-budget fashion (i.e., on a greenscreen), and also plays on the name of Iceland, Björk's home country, with the store of the same name.
+A brief scene from the video appears in the film Vanilla Sky (2001) in a vision sequence Tom Cruise has.

 Live performances

 The song received a heavy promotion, and as such, Björk did numerous TV appearances.
 On 8 August 1993, she appeared on the UK show The Beat, performing the song along with "Venus as a Boy" and "Come to Me".
 Björk performed the song live on other British shows like Dance Energy, Top of the Pops and Smash Hits Poll Winners Party.
 She then performed the song live on The Tonight Show with Jay Leno, in one of her first appearance on the American broadcast.
 She performed the track on MTV's Most Wanted, where she performed also "Human Behaviour", and on The Grind.
 On a rare lip-synch performance, she sang the song on the Italian show Festivalbar.
 She also performed the song live, dressed in a big, red gown at the 1994 MTV Europe Music Awards, where she received two nominations.
-The song was part of her MTV Unplugged set list, where it received a different arrangement, accompanied by Indian Instruments and a harpsichord.
+The song was part of her MTV Unplugged set list, where it received a different arrangement, accompanied by Indian instruments and a harpsichord.
 Its performance was released on Debut Live, which was included in Live Box.

-"Big Time Sensuality" was a staple performance at her Debut Tour and Post Tour.
-Notably, its performance during the Post Tour at the O2 Shepherd's Bush Empire in London was released on her VHS and DVD release Live at Shepherds Bush Empire, with the same performance released on Post Live, where it was given a "much more minimal treatment" accompanied by Leila Arab "gently hyperkinetic jungle beats".
+"Big Time Sensuality" was a staple performance at her Debut tour and Post tour.
+Notably, its performance during the Post tour at the O2 Shepherd's Bush Empire in London was released on her VHS and DVD release Live at Shepherds Bush Empire, with the same performance released on Post Live, where it was given a "much more minimal treatment" accompanied by Leila Arab "gently hyperkinetic jungle beats".